iris-edu/gmv/README.md

 USAGE:

-    gmv_generalized.py --band=LH,BH --comp=1 -n all -t 2020-07-22T06:12:42 -T 'July 22, 2020, Alaska Peninsula, M 7.8' -m 7.8 -z 10.0 -e 55.1046,-158.4725 -r ak -d 1200 -s 6.0 -p -180 -q 3.5 -g 3 -D 0.05 -G -o GMV_Example_Custom
+    gmv_generalized.py --band=LH,BH --comp=1 -n all -t 2020-07-22T06:12:42 -T "July 22, 2020, Alaska Peninsula, M 7.8"
+                       -m 7.8 -z 10.0 -e 55.1046,-158.4725 -r ak -d 1200 -s 6.0 -p -180 -q 3.5 -g 3 -D 0.05
+                       -G -o GMV_Example_Custom

     -h  --help		Output this message.
     -v, --verbose           [default: False] Turn on the verbose mode (no value needed).
     -b, --band		[default: LH,BH] Two-character channel bands to use in GMV production (separate by comma, for example to select from LHZ, BHZ, and HHZ channels, use : LH OR LH,BH OR  LH,BH,HH).
                             See band and instrument code in https://ds.iris.edu/ds/nodes/dmc/data/formats/seed-channel-naming/.
     -c, --comp		[default: 1] Number of channel components (1: Z direction only, | 3: Z,N,E or Z,1,2 ).
     -d, --dur		[default: 2400] Duration of the GMV animation in seconds.
     -D, --std		[default: 0.05] Maximum acceptable standard deviation (SD) for trace vetting.
-Traces with SD larger than this value over a window prior to the event's origin time will not be included in animation -e, --eloc		[*required] Event location as lat,lon (example:  10.779,-62.907).
+Traces with SD for a window prior to the event's origin time larger than this value will not be included in animation ( will reduce blinking effect in GMV).
+    -e, --eloc		[*required] Event location as lat,lon (example:  10.779,-62.907).
 For multiple events (super GMV, https://ds.iris.edu/ds/products/usarraygmv-super/), the value should be double-quoted and sets separated by a space (example: "24.760,-109.890 25.200,-109.870".
 Use of parentheses is optional: "(24.760,-109.890) (25.200,-109.870)".
     -g, --gain		[default: 3.0] Trace amplification to generate GMVs.
 For 3C GMVs, gain is only applied to the Z-component.
     -G, --gc		[default: False] Draw the great circle path between the event location and the reference station (no value needed).
     -l, --tstep             [default: 3.0] Time step in seconds to use for sampling traces and creating the video.
                             Example: -l 2 samples traces every 2 seconds.
     -m, --emag		[*required] Event magnitude.
 For multiple events (Super GMV), double-quoted magnitude list and separate them with  a space (example: -m "7.3 6.2".
     -n, --net		[default: all] Network(s) to request data from.
 For multiple networks, separate them with comma.
                             Use "all" to request from all networks (example: -n TA OR -n US,TA -n all).
     -N, --rnet		[default: IW] Network of the reference station.
 Example -N TA.
     -o, --output	        The output video file name (by default the video will be in MP4 format).
                             Example: "-o Test_video" will output Test_video.mp4.
     -p, --delay	        [default: -20] Delay in seconds from the event origin time to start the video.
 Example: -p 120.
     -P, --phase	        [default: 200] Seconds between Phases marked on the trace.
 This is used to avoid overprinting phase labels.
 Example -P 30.
     -q, --qscale	        [default: 4.0] Quiver scale for 3C plots.
 Number of data units per arrow length unit, e.g., m/s per plot width; a smaller scale parameter makes the arrow longer.
     -r, --region	        [default: na] The region to create the GMV for.
 The selected region must be a key of the proj_regions.
-The acceptable regions are: dict_keys(['af', 'ak', 'am', 'as', 'au', 'aua', 'eur', 'gl', 'np', 'na', 'sa', 'us']).
+The acceptable regions are: ['af', 'ak', 'am', 'as', 'au', 'aua', 'eur', 'gl', 'np', 'na', 'sa', 'us']).
     -s, --sizem	        [default: 4.0] Marker (https://matplotlib.org/api/markers_api.html) size in points.
     -S, --rsta		[default: MFID] Reference station code to plot.
     -t, --etime	        [*required] The event time as YYYY-MM-DDTHH:MM:SS.